twhjames/pantrypal-backend/README.md

 ## 🧱 Software Architecture

-The PantryPal backend follows the **Hexagonal Architecture** (also known as **Ports and Adapters**) pattern to ensure modularity, testability, and separation of concerns.
+The PantryPal backend follows the **Hexagonal Architecture** (also known as **Ports and Adapters**) pattern to ensure modularity, testability, and clear separation of concerns.
+It is organized around feature-first modules (e.g., `hims`, `chatbot`) and cleanly separates the business logic from infrastructure code.

-This architecture organizes the codebase into clearly defined layers:

--   **Domain**: Contains core business logic, such as managing pantry items, predicting expiry dates, and generating recipe recommendations.
+The key architectural layers include:

+-   **Core (Domain Layer)**: Contains the business logic and service rules for each feature.
+It defines abstract interfaces (ports) to interact with external systems or infrastructure without depending on specific implementations.
--   **Ports**: Abstract interfaces that define how the domain interacts with external systems (e.g., LLMs, OCR engines, supermarket APIs).
+-   **Ports**: Abstract interfaces used by services to access databases, LLMs, OCR tools, or other external systems.
--   **Adapters**: Concrete implementations of those ports that connect the domain to real-world services like Groq (LLM), Tesseract (OCR), or mock supermarket APIs.
+-   **Adapters**: Concrete implementations of ports — such as SQLAlchemy accessors, Groq LLM clients, or OCR adapters.
--   **Infrastructure**: Handles persistence, database configuration, and other technical utilities.
--   **Application**: Orchestrates domain logic and delegates tasks to ports and adapters via controllers.
--   **API**: Exposes API endpoints via FastAPI and defines the system's external interaction points.
+-   **Application (Controllers)**: Use-case coordinators that bridge the HTTP layer and the core services.
+These do request handling, validation, and service orchestration.
+-   **API Layer (Routers and Schemas)**: Defines FastAPI routes and Pydantic schemas used for request and response validation.
+-   **Infrastructure Layer**: Shared utilities such as database session management, configuration loading, and logging.
+-   **Playground**: Internal scripts and UI prototypes for LLM prompt engineering and R&D (e.g., Streamlit chatbot).

-This design allows us to:
+This modular design allows for:

--   Easy substitution of external services without impacting core logic (e.g., swap Tesseract for Google Vision)
+-   Easy substitution of adapters (e.g., replacing Tesseract with Google Vision API)
--   Reusability of domain logic across different interfaces (e.g., CLI, gRPC)
+-   Reuse of core logic across APIs, CLIs, or background jobs
--   Easier unit testing with decoupled dependencies
+-   Simplified unit testing by mocking ports during test execution

 ---